Diyaa-123/AutoYeildAI/README.md

 This repository includes large datasets and model files under `data/`, `outputs/`, and `models/`.
 If you plan to push to GitHub, consider using Git LFS or moving large assets to external storage.

-## License

-Specify your license here (for example, MIT or Apache-2.0).